tjaffri/ml-dev-mac-setup/README.md

 > **_Tested most recently on a MacBook Pro (15-inch, 2017), 2.9 GHz Intel Core i7, with Intel HD Graphics 630 and MacOS High Sierra 10.13_**

 # Set up OS and Productivity Tools
-1. Unbox and admire your shiny new hardware
+1. Unbox and admire your shiny new hardware.
+Go through default OS setup.
-2. Launch app store and download all updates (including upgrading to the latest OS version).
+2. Launch app store and download all updates (including upgrading to the latest OS version if needed).
 3. Download and install Microsoft Office (or other productivity suite), instructions will vary.
+Sign in.
 4. Clean up dock.
 Remove extraneous items and pin Terminal, Outlook, etc.

 # Set up Dev Tools